roderickvella/Game-Agentic-Session-Learn/README.md

 ### macOS

-From Terminal in the GameLearn folder, run:
+From Terminal in the GASL folder, run:

 ```bash
 chmod +x start_gamelearn.sh
 ./start_gamelearn.sh
 ```

-The first launch can take several minutes while GameLearn downloads its local Python runtime and dependencies.
-When the terminal shows that GameLearn is ready, open [http://127.0.0.1:5000](http://127.0.0.1:5000).
+The first launch can take several minutes while GASL downloads its local Python runtime and dependencies.
+When the terminal shows that GASL is ready, open [http://127.0.0.1:5000](http://127.0.0.1:5000).

-Keep the terminal open while using GameLearn.
+Keep the terminal open while using GASL.
 Press **Ctrl+C** in that terminal to stop the server.

 For later launches, when `requirements.txt` has not changed, use: